AdobeDocs/id-service.en/help/implementation-guides/direct-integration-examples.md

 ---
-description: These examples cover 2 common use cases related to a direct integration and the Experience Cloud ID (MID).
+description: These examples cover 2 common use cases related to a direct integration and the ECID.
 The MID is a unique, persistent ID for your site visitors.
-keywords: ID Service
+keywords: Visitor ID Service
 title: Direct integration use cases
 exl-id: f2a55b90-8307-4242-b20a-6a3c367a251b
 TQID: https://experienceleague.adobe.com/1vfYQsSZiqM3SrnP0lmSrZEWpAMsbwVK8sR0MNitetQ